Chad: Culture

-Because of its great variety of peoples and languages, Chad possesses a rich cultural heritage.
-The Chadian government has actively promoted Chadian culture and national traditions by opening the Chad National Museum and the Chad Cultural Centre.
-Six national holidays are observed throughout the year, and movable holidays include the Christian holiday of Easter Monday and the Muslim holidays of Eid al-Fitr, Eid al-Adha, and Mawlid.
+Because of its great social diversity, Chad possesses a rich cultural heritage.
+The government has actively promoted culture and traditions by opening the Chad National Museum and the Chad Cultural Centre.
+Six national holidays are observed throughout the year, and additional holidays include the Christian holiday of Easter Monday and the Muslim holidays of Eid al-Fitr, Eid al-Adha and Mawlid.

-A Chadian tailor sells traditional dresses.
+A Chadian tailor selling traditional dresses.